AgrarAktionen/CI-CD/appsrv/README.md

-# Quarkus Hibernate ORM and RESTEasy
+# Quarkus Hibernate and ORM made RESTEasy

 The Application Server with the same JPA Entities and Data Access Objects.